Sex Steroid Hormone Biosynthesis and Action

 .
 Nafoxidine and Tamoxifen combine with the estrogen receptor to form stable but inactive complexes ---> inhibiting the action of estradiol for prolonged periods.

 .
-These antagonists are used in the treatment of estrogen-dependent breast cancer and a breast cancer prevention study is underway utilizing low dose tamoxifen.
+These antagonists are used in the treatment of estrogen-dependent breast cancer and in breast cancer prevention.

 .
 A progesterone antagonist, RU-486 (the "Morning After Pill"), functions to block the positive effects of progesterone in supporting pregnancy.